 We’ve recorded dropped packages, people looking through our windows, a spider building a web, police officers at our front door while we were out of town, and way more.
 Arlo Pro has been very reliable and its quick response times are impressive.

-Do you have anything we missed comparing Arlo vs Arlo Pro?
+Do you have anything we missed comparing these Arlo cameras?
 Let us know in the comments!